Zamzamke/bucketlist_project/README.md

 # BucketList API
 A bucket list is a list of things that one has not done before but wants to do before dying.This is an API for an online bucket list using the Django Rest Framework.This API creates a foundation of an app that will help you track things you want to do before you die.
-Users can create, view, update, and delete bucket list items.
+Users can create, view, update, and delete bucket list and add items.

 ## Features

-- User registration and login
+- User authentication
 - Create, update, and delete bucket list items.
 - View all bucket lists for a user.
+- Add and update items to a bucket list.

 ## Technologies Used

 - **Django**: Backend framework.
 - **Django REST Framework (DRF)**: For building the API.

 ## Installation